cjlearn/present-oo/encapsulation.md

 ## Design by Contract

-Design by contract is aa formalization of information hiding in your design.
+Design by contract is a formalization of information hiding in your design.
 A contract consists of _pre-conditions_, those facts that the caller must ensure are true before calling any of your object's code, and _post-conditions_, those facts that your code must ensure are true after your object's code is called.
 If the caller meets the pre-conditions, your object is responsible to